 Route 926 Bridge Rehabilitation

-The Pennsylvania Department of Transportation has awarded an $8,614,000 contract to Clearwater Construction, Inc., of Mercer, Pa. to replace the structurally-deficient Route 926 (Street Road) bridge over the Brandywine Creek in Birmingham and Pocopson townships, Chester County.
+King of Prussia, PA –The Pennsylvania Department of Transportation (PennDOT) today announced that construction is scheduled to begin on Monday, February 13, to replace the structurally-deficient Route 926 (Street Road) bridge over the Brandywine Creek in Birmingham and Pocopson townships, Chester County.

-PennDOT plans to improve Route 926 (Street Road) by replacing the 79-year-old bridge over the Brandywine Creek with a new three-span structure at a higher elevation; rebuilding and raising 1,700 feet of the roadway approaches to make them less prone to flooding; replacing the nearby culvert over Radley Run with an 84-foot twin arch concrete culvert; and realigning 800 feet of Creek Road at its northern intersection with Route 926 (Street Road).
+Over the next seven months, PennDOT’s contractor will improve Route 926 (Street Road) by replacing the 79-year-old bridge with a new three-span structure built at a higher elevation; rebuilding and raising 1,700 feet of the roadway approaches to make them less prone to flooding; replacing the nearby culvert over Radley Run with an 84-foot twin arch concrete culvert; and realigning 800 feet of Creek Road at its northern intersection with Route 926 (Street Road).

-The existing bridge over the Brandywine Creek was built in 1937 and rehabilitated in 1974.
-The four-span, steel I-beam bridge is 190 feet long and 26 feet wide.
-The structurally-deficient bridge is posted with a weight restriction of 26 tons and 33 tons for combination loads.
-It carries approximately 13,200 vehicles a day.
+The existing four-span bridge was built in 1937 and rehabilitated in 1974.
+The steel I-beam structure is 190 feet long and 26 feet wide.
+The bridge, which is posted with a weight restriction of 26 tons and 33 tons for combination loads, carries approximately 13,200 vehicles a day.

-This project is financed with 100 percent state funds.
+Clearwater Construction, Inc., of Mercer, PA, is the general contractor on the $8,614,000 transportation improvement project is financed with 100 percent state funds.